Dr Katie Dhingra

 About Dr Katie Dhingra

-Katie completed her PhD at The University of Sheffield in 2012.
-She joined Leeds Beckett University in 2015 as a Senior Lecturer in Criminological Psychology, having previously worked as a Lecturer in Psychology at Manchester Metropolitan University and a postdoctoral researcher at the University of Huddersfield.
+Katie joined Leeds Beckett University in 2015 as a Senior Lecturer in Criminological Psychology, having previously worked as a Lecturer in Psychology at Manchester Metropolitan University, and a postdoctoral researcher at the University of Huddersfield.

-Her main research interest lies in the application of theoretical models to enhance our understanding of behaviour (suicide and criminal behaviour).
+Her main research interest lies in the application of theoretical models to enhance our understanding of suicide and non-suicidal self-injury.

-She is the Editor-in-Chief (September 2015 – present) of the Journal of Criminal Psychology (ISSN 2009-3829) published by Emerald Publishing Group Ltd. She also serves on the Editorial boards of Journal of Criminal Justice and Journal of Child and Adolescent Behaviour, and regularly reviews for a variety of high-impact behavioral, psychological, and criminological journals.
+She is the Editor-in-Chief (September 2015 – present) of the Journal of Criminal Psychology (ISSN 2009-3829) published by Emerald Publishing Group Ltd. She also serves on the Editorial board of the Journal of Criminal Justice, and regularly reviews for a variety of high-impact behavioral, psychological, and criminological journals.
 She is a member of a number of international specialized Societies and Associations in her fields of interest and expertise.

 Katie is module leader for the following modules:

-Katie's current research interests and publications include self-injurious thoughts and behaviours (suicide and non-suicidal self-injury), post-traumatic stress disorder (PTSD), trauma, psychopathy, criminal cognitions, recidivism, and homicidal behaviour.
+Katie's current research interests and publications include self-injurious thoughts and behaviour (suicide and non-suicidal self-injury), post-traumatic stress disorder (PTSD), trauma exposure, psychopathy, criminal cognitions, recidivism, and homicidal behaviour.
 Her approach to research is quantitative and she has a particular interest in structural equation modelling and latent class analysis.